startupbricks logo

 • Vue/Nuxt: If you prefer Vue's simplicity

-• SvelteKit: If you want something lighter
+• SvelteKit: If you want something lighter (but smaller talent pool)

-Backend: Node.js + Express (or Next.js API Routes)
+Backend: Node.js + Express or Next.js API Routes

 Why:

-• Same language as frontend (JavaScript/TypeScript)
+• Same language as frontend (TypeScript throughout)

 • Huge ecosystem (npm)